rocketmo/standup/src/components/icebreaker/ARCHIVE.md

 * What are some of your guilty pleasures?
 * What are you grateful for?
 * What are you hilariously bad at?
+* What are your favourite chips?
 * What are your favourite snacks?
 * What culture would you like to learn more about?
 * What did your teachers and parents say would be really important when you grew up, but it hasn't been?
 * What do you do to unwind after a hard day?
 * What do you geek out about?
+* What do you resent paying for most?
 * What do you think was the most important invention in history?
+* What do you wish someone taught you a long time ago?
 * What do you wish your phone could do?
 * What fashion trend needs to be brought back?
 * What food do you love that a lot of people might find a little odd?